Sese-Schneider/ha-energy-overview-card/README.md

 *This repo can be installed as a custom repository in HACS*

+- Go to HACS → Frontend
+- Click on the three-dot-menu → Custom repositories
+- Add `Sese-Schneider/ha-energy-overview-card` as Lovelace
+- Use the FAB "Explore and download repositories" to search "Energy Overview Card"

 ### Simple install

-1. Download and copy `energy-overview-card.js` from the latest [release](https://github.com/Sese-Schneider/ha-energy-overview-card/releases/latest) into your `config/www` directory.
+1. Download and copy `energy-overview-card.js` from the latest [release](https://github.com/Sese-Schneider/ha-energy-overview-card/releases/latest) into your `config/www`
+   directory.

 2. Add a reference to `energy-overview-card.js` inside your `ui-lovelace.yaml`.